Here are some tips to help you get in shape so that you might actually look good in your cycling lycra.

 Another argument that might persuade you to commute to work is that the National Forum for Coronary Foundation found that those people who cycle regularly have similar fitness levels to people that are 10 years younger than them.

 If you stick to the same types of cycling sessions your progress will plateau.
 Keep things fresh and keep pushing your body by doing different types of training and going for different rides.
-One way you can achieve this is by signing up to a cycling event.
+One way you can achieve this is by signing up to an event.
 This not only will give you a goal that will motivate you to train, but it will also help you to mix up your sessions.
-Plus cycle events are fun and will encourage you to cycle more and immerse yourself even further into the fantastic world of cycling.